rameeanjomee-a11y/mario/DEPLOYMENT.md

 ✅ WebSocket connections establish successfully
 ✅ Controllers can control their respective games
 ✅ Both players can play Ninja Frogs simultaneously
+✅ Multi-session feature works (different session IDs don't interfere) ✅ Session isolation is maintained (controls only affect their own session) ✅ Backward compatibility works (URLs without session IDs use "default" session)

 ---

 **Ready to deploy!** All files are configured and the platform will work on any hosting service that supports Node.js and WebSockets.
+The new multi-session feature allows unlimited simultaneous games using unique session IDs!